Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 For large, open spaces like a pole barn or a multi-bay garage used for vehicle storage and general maintenance, the goal is broad, cost-effective illumination.

-• Primary Fixture (Ceilings > 14 ft): UFO high bays are the most efficient solution.
-Their powerful output can illuminate a large floor area from a single point, reducing installation complexity and cost.
+• Primary Fixture (Ceilings ≳ 14 ft): UFO high bays are an efficient solution.
+Their output can cover a large floor area from a single mounting point, reducing the number of fixtures and simplifying wiring.

-• Primary Fixture (Ceilings < 14 ft): A grid of linear fixtures provides excellent, uniform coverage for a standard two or three-car garage.
+• Primary Fixture (Ceilings below ~14 ft): A grid of linear fixtures provides excellent, uniform coverage for a standard two- or three-car garage without the glare issues that high-intensity point sources can create at low heights.

 Installation and Control Considerations